kant/visual_tracker_simulator/README.md

 # Visual Tracker Simulator
-Generates scenes on which to test visual trackers on.
+Generates scene on which to test visual trackers on, allows to render scene itself and its mask.

 ## How to instal
 Download the project, unzip it, create a folder called *visual_tracker_simulator*, place the _init_ file in it.
 Copy this folder inside the add-on folder in the location you installed Blender.